 JEE Main 2026 January vs April: Difficulty Level Prediction & Trend Analysis

-The January session wrapped up on January 29, and the dust is finally settling.
-If you felt like the math section was just eating your clock, you aren't alone.
+January is over.
+If you felt like the math section was basically just a black hole eating all your time, you aren't alone.
 It was ridiculously lengthy.
-Now, looking at the upcoming April 2 to April 9 window, things shift a bit.
+But looking ahead to the April window, things shift a bit.

 I guess the simplest way to put it is that the competition simply wakes up.

-Students who didn't take January seriously are now studying 10 hours a day.
-Here is what the recent exam trends are actually showing us:
+Students who didn't take January seriously are now actually trying.
+Here is what the exam trends are showing us:

-- Math is the ultimate filter.
-NTA isn't making it impossible, but they are making it a marathon of calculations.
+Math is basically acting as the ultimate filter now.
+NTA isn't making it impossible, but they are turning it into a marathon.
 Expect multi-concept problems combining calculus with coordinate geometry.

-- Physics is getting conceptual.
-Direct formula-based questions are shrinking.
-You actually have to understand the underlying theory now, especially in electromagnetism and modern physics.
+Physics is getting way more conceptual.
+Direct formula-based questions are kind of shrinking, so you actually have to understand the underlying theory, especially in electromagnetism and modern physics.

-- Chemistry remains your safety net.
-It’s heavily NCERT-based, though physical chemistry numericals can occasionally trip you up if your calculation speed is slow.
+Chemistry remains your safety net.
+It’s still heavily NCERT-based.
+Though physical chemistry numericals can occasionally trip you up if your calculation speed is slow.

-- The percentile squeeze.
+And then there's the percentile squeeze.
 Because everyone is better prepared in April, you usually need higher marks to hit the exact same percentile you would have gotten in January.
-It's a fundamental shift in the bell curve.
+It's just a fundamental shift in the bell curve.

 Data Breakdown: Shift Comparisons